WrightGroupSRI/HelloWorldPlugin/README.md

 #### Loading the plugin

-The plugin can then be loaded in Vurtigo by choosing "Load Plugin File" in the Vurtigo Plugin Browser, and selecting "/home/vdev/CameraMotion/CameraMotionConfig.xml".
+The plugin can then be loaded in Vurtigo by clicking the "Load Plugin" button in the Vurtigo Plugin Browser, and selecting "/home/vdev/CameraMotion/CameraMotionConfig.xml".

 ## Typical workflow with the HelloWorld plugin